 “My sessions with Cassy have been hugely helpful.
 They have been instrumental in re-building both my personal and academic confidence, covering a wide range of topics including imposter syndrome, self-compassion and character strengths.
 Cassy also has an amazing personality and makes you feel instantly comfortable in the sessions, encouraging you to take the lead in discussions while supplying very useful guidance throughout.
 I would definitely recommend Cassy and will take the support she has given me into my first year of university and beyond!”

 "Cassy has been an amazing coach all-around.
 Her questions are always on point and always surprise me by their depth and how far they make me progress.
 I’ve been coached before, but I can honestly say that Cassy offers extremely high-quality coaching and would recommend her to anyone without a moment’s hesitation.

 "Cassy offered to give a series of coaching sessions to two very entrenched and burnt out GPs.
-I didn’t realise at the time just how challenging they would be, so thank you for persevering and for giving them your gift of positivity which I know they looked forward to very much.
 They are both incredibly grateful for your work and kindness with them when they were at their lowest ebb.
 Both have survived and thrived as a result.
 It will be a slow road to recovery for both, but your mindset and questions will be part of their armour going forward always."